oanda/apidocs/v1/auth.md

 ### Server-side flow

-Obtaining an access token is a three step process.
+This flow supports third party webserver based applications.
+Obtaining an access token will require the following three steps.

 1. [Direct the user to the OANDA OAuth authorization endpoint.
 The user will be prompted to login to OANDA and grant permission for your application to access their accounts.](#step-1-direct-the-users-browser-to-oandas-authorization-endpoint)